 We opened the 3Dsurvey Pilot app and used the new Free flight mode.
 This is the mode where you drive the drone manually and the app takes the images automatically.
 We set the trigger distance to 2m and got to work.
 When using this mode, we only had to fly the drone up and to the side a couple of times, which made the work extremely easy.
 Also, with the help of automatic triggering, we achieve enough overlap between images, to later process them in the photogrammetry software.

-We captured 287 images from the single facade.
+We captured 287 images from the single façade.
 If we wanted to document all 4 facades, we would just do the same thing four times.
-This way we would get four orthophotos, each one for each facade.
+This way we would get four orthophotos, one for each façade.

-There our work outside was finished so we returned to the office.
+Once our work outside was finished we returned to the office.